 A GP saw a patient with a facial rash, which was presumed to be seborrheic dermatitis.
 As the patient wasn’t responding to standard treatment, the GP used the Consultant Connect App to take a clinical photo which was shared with the Dermatology Team at his local hospital.
 The advice was to try an alternative rosacea treatment.
 As a result of using Photo Advice & Guidance, the patient’s condition improved rapidly.

-A patient came to see the GP “with a rash on their knees and feet, which was being treated as if it were psoriasis but was not getting any better.”
-The GP “took photos of the rash via the Consultant Connect App and sent them to an NHS dermatology consultant for advice.
-The dermatologist was able to diagnose the rash as lichenified eczema and steroid cream was suggested”.
-The rapid service meant that “the dermatologist was able to provide the correct diagnosis and the correct treatment.
-Within 3 days the patient’s rash had settled”.
+A patient came to see the GP with a rash on their knees and feet, which was being treated as if it were psoriasis but was not getting any better.
+The GP took photos of the rash via the Consultant Connect App and sent them to a dermatology consultant for advice.
+The dermatologist was able to diagnose the rash as lichenified eczema and steroid cream was suggested.
+The rapid service meant that the dermatologist was able to provide the correct diagnosis and the correct treatment.
+Within 3 days the patient’s rash had settled.

-“My first Photo Advice & Guidance query via Consultant Connect generated a management plan response in 1 hour.
+‘My first Photo Advice & Guidance query via Consultant Connect generated a management plan response in 1 hour.
 3 weeks later, when I needed further advice, I could re-open the original consultation with my next query which was answered by the same doctor half an hour later.’‘My second Photo Advice & Guidance query generated a management plan response within 24hrs, and so far, the patient has not needed a follow-up with myself or dermatology since.’

 A patient came to see the GP suffering with a rash.
 The patient had coeliac disease and the GP was wondering if the rash was dermatitis herpetiformis.
 The GP sent a photo via the Consultant Connect App to a local dermatologist who came back and confirmed the rash was in fact pompholyx.
 She was able to call the patient back within 5 minutes to confirm the correct diagnosis and confirm the management plan.

-The GP comments that she has found PhotoSAF useful on multiple occasions for “documenting skin lesions.”
-She takes a picture of the lesion in question, adds relevant notes and then adds it “to the patient’s medical record so that other clinicians can see what I was seeing at the time the photo was taken.”
-She has “found it most useful for patients with lesions where there is patient concern about change.
-This is because the original photo and a repeat one can be easily compared, which I find can be more compelling than verbal reassurance alone.”
+The GP comments that she has found PhotoSAF useful on multiple occasions for documenting skin lesions.
+She takes a picture of the lesion in question, adds relevant notes and then adds it to the patient’s medical record so that other clinicians can see what she was seeing at the time the photo was taken.
+She has found it most useful for patients with lesions where there is patient concern about change.
+This is because the original photo and a repeat one can be easily compared, which she finds can be more compelling than verbal reassurance alone.

 Diabetes and Endocrinology